MakeSchool-Tutorials/Tip-Calculator-Swift4/P2-Getting-Started/content.md

 }
 ```

-We'll cover this file briefly because we won't change the app delegate in this app.
+> [info]
+For this tutorial, you won't need to change or modify the _App Delegate_.
+However, it's helpful to know about it's purpose for when you start writing your own apps.

 Each iOS Xcode project must have an `AppDelegate.swift` file which is responsible for the app's lifecycle.
 The app delegate specifies what happens when app lifecycle events are triggered.
 Common example events are app launch, receiving a push notification, app termination, etc.

 In our tip calculator's app delegate, we don't add any code other than the boilerplate `application(_:didFinishLaunchingWithOptions:)` method that comes by default in each Xcode project template.

+## Wrapping Up

 We've just taken a look at the files in our new Xcode starter project.
-We'll build on this project to create our final tip calculator.
+Throughout this tutorial, we'll continue to build on this project to create our final tip calculator.

 Let's get started by diving into storyboard and creating our views for our UI.